 Importance of Wills

 Wills offer clarity and legal guidance.
 By specifying how assets should be distributed, a last will and testament prevents disputes among heirs.
 It can also designate guardians for minor children, reducing uncertainties.
-Moreover, a living will addresses healthcare preferences when an individual cannot make decisions, ensuring medical treatments align with their values.
+Moreover, living will address healthcare preferences when an individual cannot make decisions, ensuring medical treatments align with their values.
 Both documents provide peace of mind and protect loved ones from difficult decisions.

 Types of Wills